Dungeon People

 Dungeon People (ダンジョンの中のひと, Danjon no Naka no Hito) is a Japanese manga series written and illustrated by Sui Futami.
-It has been serialized in Futabasha's Web Comic Action website since June 2020, with its chapters collected in six tankōbon volumes as of May 2025.
+It has been serialized in Futabasha's Web Comic Action website since June 2020, with its chapters collected in seven tankōbon volumes as of May 2026.
 An anime television series adaptation produced by OLM aired from July to September 2024.

 Plot

 A young girl named Clay travels to a dungeon in search for her missing adoptive father, but ends up being hired to work in the dungeon by its owner: a young girl named Belle.
 During her time there, she learns more about the dungeon's past while continuing to search for clues of her adoptive father's whereabouts.